datahaki/tensor/README.md

 # ch.alpine.tensor

-Library for tensor computations in Java 11, version `1.0.2`.
-(The last version that supports Java 8 is `0.9.4`.)
+Library for tensor computations in Java 17, version `1.0.2`.

+The last version that supports Java 11 is `1.0.1`.

+The last version that supports Java 8 is `0.9.4`.

 The tensor library was developed with the following objectives in mind
 * support for exact precision using integer fractions